Below is an example of the structure:

-In many cases all you have to do is get a phone number or an email, or even a phone call, that's much easier than pulling out a credit card and buying something.
+In many cases, all you have to do is get a phone number, an email, or a phone call.
+That's much easier than pulling out a credit card and buying something.

 Here's an example:

-They're paying $20 for every email address that is referred, this is commonly known as email submits.
+They're paying $20 for every email address that is submitted, also called email lead generation.

 Here are some examples of some CPA offers: